PeriodicSeizures/3dPy/README.md

   Open the main.py

   w/a/s/d : directional movement

   space/shift : ascend/descend

   mouse : look around

   f : focus/unfocus

   esc : exit

 **ChangeLog:**

-  added v1.4, only triangles work now

-  semi-patched the mirroring/clipped verts issue (verts which would clip don't get drawn)
+  1.4

+    Game is now entirely triangles (I havnt experimented with shapes with more than 3 sides as of 1.4)

-  objects stored in a file "map.json"
+    Objects stored in map.json

+    Clipping issue partially solved, but is still a wip

 **ToDo:**

   ~implement new way to create / draw quads.~

-  probably stop using python for this (as python is slower)
+  ~probably stop using python for this (as python is slower)~

+  implement textures

   fix the entire issue with triangles clipping.

   create some model from the triangles to show what this is capable of

+  ~implement a depth buffer~

-  implement a depth buffer
+  probably wont need a depth buffer due to the capabilities of triangles

   physics (gravity, jumping, smooth walking...)